Aditya-dott/accredian/README.md

 ## 🤖 AI Usage

-AI tools (**ChatGPT, GitHub Copilot, Antigravity**) were used as development assistants — not as replacements for decision-making.
+AI tools (**Claude, GitHub Copilot, Antigravity**) were used as development assistants — not as replacements for decision-making.

 ### Where AI Helped